Pennsylvania Route 611: Northampton County

 PA 611 leaves Easton for Forks Township and runs through forested areas with some homes alongside the river, curving to the north.
 The road continues through rural areas parallel to the Delaware River, turning to the northwest and then to the northeast.
-The route enters Lower Mount Bethel Township and heads through the community of Sandts Eddy, where it passes industrial development and homes.
-PA 611 curves north and runs through wooded areas with some homes and businesses, crossing a Norfolk Southern railroad spur at-grade.
-The road turns northwest away from the Delaware River and runs to the southwest of Norfolk Southern's Portland Secondary, heading into the residential community of Martins Creek.
+The route enters Lower Mount Bethel Township and through Sandts Eddy.
+PA 611 curves north and runs through wooded areas with some homes and businesses, crossing a Norfolk Southern railroad spur.

+The road turns northwest away from the Delaware River and runs to the southwest of Norfolk Southern's Portland Secondary, heading into Martins Creek.
 Here, the route turns east at an intersection with Front Street and Main Street to remain along North Delaware Drive, passing over the Norfolk Southern line and Martins Creek.
 PA 611 runs through woods before heading through farm fields and making a turn to the north.

-The road heads northeast through farmland with some woods and homes, passing through the community of Mount Pleasant.
-Farther along, the route cuts through a corner of Washington Township and runs through the community of Richmond.
-PA 611 enters Upper Mount Bethel Township and heads through a mix of farm fields and woods with some homes, passing through the community of Centerville.
-The road continues north through rural land and comes to an intersection with the northern terminus of PA 512 before it heads northeast through the residential community of Mount Bethel.
+The road heads northeast through farmland with some woods and homes, passing through Mount Pleasant.
+Farther along, the route cuts through a corner of Washington Township and runs through Richmond.
+PA 611 enters Upper Mount Bethel Township and heads through a mix of farm fields and woods with some homes, passing through Centerville.
+The road continues north through rural land and comes to an intersection with the northern terminus of PA 512 before it heads northeast through Mount Bethel.
 The route runs through wooded areas with some homes and businesses and passes under Norfolk Southern's Portland Secondary, at which point it enters the borough of Portland.

 PA 611 widens to a four-lane divided highway and splits from the road at a partial cloverleaf interchange to head northwest on Delaware Avenue, with the divided highway leading to the Portland–Columbia Toll Bridge over the Delaware River to New Jersey, where the road becomes Route 94 and provides access to I-80 and the western terminus of US 46.
 From here, PA 611 follows two-lane undivided Delaware Avenue through downtown Portland before heading into wooded areas with homes to the southwest and Norfolk Southern's Stroudsburg Secondary railroad line and the Delaware River to the northeast.
-The road gains a second northbound lane and leaves Portland for Upper Mount Bethel Township, heading into forested areas and passing to the west of the community of Slateford.
-The route crosses into the Delaware Water Gap National Recreation Area and narrows to two lanes, passing to the east of Blue Mountain and to the west of a Delaware-Lackawanna Railroad line and the Delaware River as it traverses the Delaware Water Gap.
+The road gains a second northbound lane and leaves Portland for Upper Mount Bethel Township, heading into forested areas and passing to the west of Slateford.
+The route crosses into the Delaware Water Gap National Recreation Area and narrows to two lanes, passing to the east of the eastern extent of Blue Mountain at Mount Minsi and to the west of a Delaware-Lackawanna Railroad line and the Delaware River as it traverses the Delaware Water Gap.
 Along this stretch, the road passes the Arrow Island Overlook.